SiegeSailor/SiegeSailor/README.md

 ## Status

-For recruiters or anyone who is interested in recurring me:
+For recruiters or anyone who is interested in recruiting me:

+- Looking for internships or co-ops in 2023
 - Studying Master of Science in Computer Science at Boston University
   - Expected graduate in December 2023
   - International student eligible for CPT
   - No need for any VISA sponsorship
-- Looking for internships or co-ops in 2023
 - No preference for location or date
 - Open to various positions
   - Software Engineer
   - Full-Stack Developer
   - Front-End Developer
   - Back-End Developer
   - DevOps Engineer

 #### Links